 Around age 6 or 7, most kids have the physical and mental skills they need to start joining in organized sports.
-Shu says you can get your child moving as early as she shows interest, and start with easier activities that won’t be hard to master -- playing catch, kicking a ball, swinging a bat, or going for an easy swim.
-As she gets better with hand-eye coordination and physical activity, then you can introduce the idea of a team sport.
+Shu says you can get your child moving as early as they show interest, and start with easier activities that won’t be hard to master -- playing catch, kicking a ball, swinging a bat, or going for an easy swim.
+As they get better with hand-eye coordination and physical activity, then you can introduce the idea of a team sport.

 “You may want to try less-competitive team sports at first -- for example, recreational level rather than travel ball -- so novices don't get intimidated by more seasoned players,” says Shu, an Atlanta-area pediatrician.

-It’s also a good idea to think about the physical traits that a sport requires before you sign her up for one.
-Is she tall enough?
+It’s also a good idea to think about the physical traits that a sport requires before you sign them up for one.
+Are they tall enough?
 Strong enough?
 Talk to the coach to find out what you should look for.

-What is she good at?
-What does she like?
+What are they good at?
+What do they like?

-The next step is to think about her strengths and her temperament.
-Can she handle multiple practices a week?
-Does she have a competitive drive?
-Is she a team player, or does she like doing things on her own?
+The next step is to think about their strengths and their temperament.
+Can they handle multiple practices a week?
+Do they have a competitive drive?
+Are they a team player, or do they like doing things on their own?

-No matter her personality, there are many options.
+No matter their personality, there are many options.

 “Encourage your child to try a few different sports so they can get an idea of what they are good at and what they are interested in,” Shu says.

-If she doesn’t have the best hand-eye coordination, she might want to try dance or martial arts instead of softball or tennis.
-If she’s not crazy about competition or keeping score, individual efforts like running, swimming, or tennis may be a better fit than soccer or lacrosse.
+If they don’t have the best hand-eye coordination, they might want to try dance or martial arts instead of softball or tennis.
+If they’re not crazy about competition or keeping score, individual efforts like running, swimming, or tennis may be a better fit than soccer or lacrosse.

 And don’t just depend on your own ideas.
-Ask your child what she likes and how she thinks she’s doing in an activity.
+Ask your child what they like and how they think they are doing in an activity.
 “Children are eventually going to be drawn to the sports that they feel that they are ‘good’ at,” Wilber says.